Noteventryin/React-ScoreBoard-app/README.md

 # React-Scoreboard-app

-Check out this portfolio page now! https://react-scoreboardapp.herokuapp.com/
+Check out this scoreboard app now! https://react-scoreboardapp.herokuapp.com/

 Using Heroku to deploy this portfolio app, in order to use Heroku CLI ,